Saquon Barkley Injury Update: Giants Running Back May Have Suffered Season-Ending ACL Tear

 The New York Giants could be without Saquon Barkley for an extended time, with the running back suffering what is feared to be a potentially season-ending ACL tear on Sunday.

 As the New York Post reported, Barkley was run out of bounds on the first play of the second quarter and fell hard to the turf.
 He remained on the ground in obvious pain, unable to put any weight on his leg.
-After sitting on the bench with his head in his hands, the running back was carted back to the locker room to undergo X-Rays on right knee.
+After sitting on the bench with his head in his hands, the running back was carted back to the locker room to undergo X-rays on his right knee.

 As the New York Post noted, the injury appeared to be serious and some early reports indicated that it may be a torn ACL.